MegaLoler/Nanceloid/README.md

 ## How to build

-Run `make` to produce the 32-bit VST plugin `build/nnwgnp32.dll`, the 64-bit VST plugin `build/nnwgnp64.dll`, and the waveguide network engine test program `build/test`.
+Run `make` to produce the standalone JACK client `nanceloid`, the 32-bit VST plugin `build/nanceloid.dll`, the 64-bit VST plugin `build/nanceloid.dll`, and the waveguide network engine test program `build/test`.

 Run `make clean` to remove the `build` directory and its contents once it has been created.

 ## How to run

+Run `make run` to run the standalone synth.

-Load `build/nnwgnp32.dll` or `build/nnwgnp64.dll` into your DAW to use the VST plugin.
+Load `build/nanceloid32.dll` or `build/nanceloid64.dll` into your DAW to use the VST plugin.

 Run `make test` to run the waveguide network engine test program.